 - Requesting your money from customers who won’t pay

 - Registering a DMCA agent

 DoNotPay can also make communication with your clients or business partners easier as we enable you to fax and mail your letters, forms, and other important documents without leaving your office.

-It is no secret that building a trusting relationship with clients takes time and effort, so why have all that hard work ruined by negative online reviews that are fake?
+It is no secret that building a trusting relationship with clients takes time and effort, so why has all that hard work been ruined by negative online reviews that are fake?
 DoNotPay is here to help you remove illegitimate, fake reviews in a matter of clicks!

 Want to dispute unfair chargeback requests but are not sure how to go about it?
 By using our Fight Chargebacks feature, you can have DoNotPay create a customized chargeback rebuttal document in a few minutes.

 With our app, you can also protect your trademark from people trying to use it, file the self-certification request with the Privacy Shield program, and handle many other aspects of your business hassle-free!